 “You can just think of them like any other receptor in the body that is monitoring the environment,” Emma Beckett, a molecular nutritionist at the University of Newcastle in Australia, told ScienceAlert.
 Taste receptors can be found throughout the body, such as in the digestive and respiratory tracts.
 “They might detect infections, as bacteria have sweet structural compounds and secrete bitter and sour things as waste.
 In the lungs and nose, there is evidence that they are involved in regulating inflammatory responses.”
 Those in the testicles help with sperm production, and mice that are genetically altered to not have two types of taste receptors are infertile.

 Of course, the nuances of the above were lost to some laymen.
 The first offense was a Daily Mail article from 2013 on the study that came out that same year identifying that testicles have taste receptors.
 The tabloid incorrectly claimed: “Scientists say that, despite being a long way from the mouth, taste receptors on the testicles and anus can also detect the savory taste of umami — the amino acid in soy sauce.”
 Not so much.

 In 2020, a female TikTok user found that article and challenged those with the relevant appendages to try it out.
 Men across the app were glad to dip their balls in soy sauce in the name of science.
 The trend quickly went viral, and some health nuts tried other foods, such as strawberries.
 Many men claimed they could taste through their testes, possibly because of the shock of the sensation, temperature change, and smell in the air.

-“Honestly, never thought I’d have to say, trust me, I have a PhD you can’t enjoy the taste of food with your testicles,” Beckett tweeted in response to the viral trend.
+“Honestly, never thought I’d have to say, trust me, I have a PhD you can’t enjoy the taste of food with your testicles,” Beckett tweeted.
 “Dip your balls in things if that’s your jam, but please not for the taste receptor activation.”